 If you have been trained as a Certified Academic Tutor or a Resident Assistant (RA) at USM please contact the Office for Prior Learning Assessment for information on your portfolio options.
 Specialized porfolio options are available for students who have completed projects with the Center for Furniture Craftmanship in Rockport, ME (for up to 15 credits).

 The documentation submitted proves students’ understanding and competence in a particular subject matter.
 When finished with the portfolio template and any necessary accompanying documentation, students should submit the final product to the Office for Prior Learning Assessment.
 Students working directly with a faculty evaluator can submit their final documentation to the evaluator.
 The evaluator will use the Faculty Portfolio Evaluation Rubric to make a determination about academic credit.
 This rubric is also available as a webform.
 Faculty can complete the webform or the paper form and send it to our Office.

 Once the evaluation is complete, students will receive an email from the Office for Prior Learning Assessment outlining the number of credits earned and the payment procedure.
-The cost per credit hour is $50 for undergraduates and $100 per credit hour for graduate students.
+The fee for service is $50 per credit hour for undergraduates and $100 per credit hour for graduate students.
 Students can make payment by completing the Portfolio Payment Form and mailing or dropping off payment.
 We are able to accept check or cash in the Office for Prior Learning Assessment.
 The Student Financial Services offices on all three campuses are able to accept cash, check, or credit.
 Students wishing to mail payment can use the physical address listed on the form.